 "Lady"

-The photos in this collection are the result of eight months of common life with “Shahrbanou” in a beautiful apartment in Paris.
+The images were created over the course of eight months of shared life with Shahrbanou, in a beautiful Parisian apartment filled with stories, laughter, and memory

 “Whose roles do the chairs take on?”